pazfe/product-docs/docs/sso.md

 - If the user receives a "User cancelled social login", check if the application registration is set to Multi-tenant.
 - Is the user part of the Azure Tenant?
-- Is the user part of the EMnify enterprise?
+- Is the user part of the emnify enterprise?
 - Is the user enabled?
 - Try again using incognito tab.